TechJunkie is a BOX20 Media Company

-If you’re looking for the best on the market, you’ve come to the right place.
+Having all that space means you can boost your productivity by having several programs opened simultaneously.
+There are many options to choose from, but if you’re looking for the best on the market, you’ve come to the right place.
 In this article, we cover the best triple monitor setups money can buy.

-Depending on your needs, you may prefer monitors with higher resolution, faster response times, or the ones that come with a specific set of ports and features.
-We made sure to include a wide range of models so that everyone can find what works best for them.
+Depending on your needs, you may prefer monitors with higher resolution, faster response times, or ones that come with a specific set of ports and features.
+We made sure to include a wide range of models so everyone can find what works best for them.

 One of the main reasons for its hefty price tag is the built-in calibration tool.
 The flat IPS panel has a resolution of 3,840 x 2,160 pixels and a 16:9 widescreen aspect ratio.
 It has a slightly higher pixel density (163 PPI) compared to the U2520D of the same series.

 If you’re a gamer looking for a budget-friendly triple monitor setup, pay close attention to AOC 24G2.
-This monitor delivers an exceptionally smooth gameplay thanks to its low input lag, fast response time, and 144Hz refresh rate.
+This monitor delivers exceptionally smooth gameplay thanks to its low input lag, fast response time, and 144Hz refresh rate.

 Some users may find the 1080p resolution and the smaller screen size (24 inches) limiting when it comes to productivity.
 However, this resolution is less demanding on the CPU/GPU, allowing users to make the most out of the fantastic 144Hz refresh rate.
 Also, this is not the best monitor to look at from the side, as its viewing angles are a bit narrow.
-But it does a great job at hiding reflections.
+But it does a great job of hiding reflections.

 LG’s UltraGear 27GL83A-B monitor is an excellent choice for gamers.
 It has a 2560×1440 resolution and fantastic response time (1ms) that offers fast-moving objects with close to no blur trails.
 Plus, its exceptional low input lag delivers an ultra-responsive gaming experience.